-It seems that many sales writers, trainers and self-proclaimed "sales gurus" suggest that solution sales are the best way to increase your sales, gross profit, and your income.
+It seems that many sales writers, trainers, and self-proclaimed "sales gurus" suggest that solution sales are the best method to increase your sales, gross profit, and your income.
 Many suggest that learning how to sell in the "solutions sales" style is cutting edge and replaces any and all other sales styles.

-The problem with this thinking is that solution sales is nothing new and is one of the oldest styles of sales every invented.
+The problem with this thinking is that solution sales is nothing new and is one of the oldest styles of sales ever invented.

-Put simply; solution sales is when a professional sells (or tries to sell) a product or service that satisfies a customer need.
+Put simply, solution sales is when a professional sells (or tries to sell) a product or service that satisfies a customer's need.
 On the surface, solution sales are when you sell anything except something purely frivolous.

 The Steps Involved in Solution Sales